kobenguyent/codeceptjs-testrail/readme.md

 ##### Introduction

 Testrail CodeceptJS Integration.
-The test run is created automatically after the execution.
+The test run is created automatically after the test execution.
 The screenshots of failed tests are also attached to test results.

 ![Attachemnt for failed case](http://g.recordit.co/ajaa2QRlnW.gif)